JosephRedman/Nest/README.md

 ---

 ### Variables
 Nest's variables are simple.
 To create a variable do `setvar x abc` Creates the variable `x` with the string abc inside.
 From then on `setvar x xyz` would just set `x` to the value given.
+In order to "get" a variable (usefull in REPL), just use `getvar x` where x is the variable.
+This throws an error if the variable does not exist.

 ---